 On the morning of December 22nd, 1986; Fargo North Dakota; a fourth month old named Michael McCann passed away.
-His parents Steven and Karen McCann, making the remarkably courageous decision, to pass a gift of life to another infant.
+His parents Steven and Karen McCann, overwhelmed by their own loss, made the remarkably courageous decision, to pass a gift of life to another infant.

 Unknown to them at the time, across the continental divide, lay five month old Andrew De La Pena, an infant who’s prognosis was poor, and in urgent of a heart transplant, as he lay in his bed at the Stanford University Medical Center, Stanford, California

 At 11:45 PM, Michael's tiny heart was recovered, and the transplant window countdown began.
 The transplant team had only four hours to get the young donors heart over 1800 miles to the West coast if they had any chance of saving five month old Andrew’s fragile life

 Rushing against the clock, a medivac Lear Jet was quickly fuelled, whilst its crew prepared to receive the infants heart.
 The ambulance raced up to the aircraft on the ramp, package was transferred, and the exit quickly closed against the cold December air.
 The Lear’s crew immediately began start up procedures for an expedited departure…but unfortunately one engine failed to start, forcing the medvac crew to shut down, knowing they could not complete the journey...and as the sound of the jets whine diminished, so did, any hope for the young infant in California.

 All efforts had been made, and all alternatives had been discussed, there were simply no other options at that point.
 The distance was too great, and time too short.